-- 1 Unlock the doors or trunk using the key (vehicles without wireless remote control) or wireless remote control door lock function (vehicles with wireless remote control). - 1 Start the engine.
+- 1 Unlock the doors or trunk using the key (vehicles without wireless remote control) or wireless remote control door lock function (vehicles with wireless remote control). - 1 Turn the engine switch to the ACC or ON position or start the engine.
 (The alarm will be deactivated or stopped after a few seconds.)